COVID-19 and pregnancy

 Are women with COVID-19 separated from their babies at birth?

 Currently in Australia, babies are not automatically separated from mothers with COVID-19 if the mothers are well.
 Precautions are taken to reduce the risk of the mother passing on infection, such as the mother wearing a mask while feeding her baby.
-The virus has not been detected in breast milk, so you can still feed your baby breast milk.
-As more information about the risks become available, medical advice may change.
+The virus has not been detected in breast milk, which means you can still feed your baby breast milk when you have COVID-19.
+As more information about the risks becomes available, medical advice may change.

-You may have already noticed big changes to your antenatal care.
-Some of your antenatal consultations might be via telephone or video, rather than in person.
-You may have been told that your partner cannot come to your antenatal visits or ultrasound scans, and that you may only have one support person with you during the birth of your baby.
 Obstetricians and midwives are very conscious of the concerns that pregnant women and their partners have about their care at this time.
-A special message of support from Australian obstetricians to all pregnant women and their families can be viewed here.
+Watch a special message of support from Australian obstetricians to all pregnant women and their families.

 Other helpful links